Peter-Noble/Peter-Noble.github.io/_posts/2017-03-01-CrowdMaster.markdown

 priority: 8
 tagLine: "Crowd simulation tool"
 ---

+A crowd simulation plugin used in the development of Channel 4's Electric Dreams and an upcoming show with Amazon Prime.

-CrowdMaster is a project that originated from my Computing A level project (2014).
+CrowdMaster originated from my Computing A level project (2014).
 Since then it has continued to grow in scope.
 At its heart is a fuzzy logic agent based system and a procedural node based agent placement system.

 ![Example](/images/CrowdMaster/exampleNodeTree.png){:width="50%"}